Outfluencer/Minecraft-XDP-eBPF/README.md

 Minecraft-XDP-eBPF
 ==========
-This is the first free and public available Minecraft XDP Filter written in pure c.
+This is the first free and public available Minecraft XDP filter written in pure c.

 Currently the filter is only available for ipv4.

+The default port the filter is filtering for is 25565.

 # What does the filter do
 The filter analyses Minecraft handshakes, status, ping and login requests.
 And drops invalid connections if detected.